-For adults, these 2-day – 2-park passes are $254.99 each.
-For children (ages 3-9 years old), the same passes are $244.99.
+For adults, these 2-day, 2-park passes are $274.99 each.
+For children (ages 3-9 years old), the same passes are $264.99.
 I recommend buying them online through the Universal Studios website, as at the gate they can be up to $20 more.
 (Florida residents get in at a slight discount.)
 For free shipping options, you can either print them at home or pick them up from will call.
-(Pro tip: If you print them yourself, you avoid the will call line and get the the magic faster.)
+(Pro tip: If you print them yourself, you avoid the will call line and get to the magic faster.)

 To save even more money at the Wizarding World, SKIP the Express Passes.
 On the slow to moderate traffic days, Harry Potter World ride lines typically range from only a few short minutes to about half an hour for the main attractions.
 Save yourself a whopping $84.99 per day by skipping the Express Pass instead of the lines.
 Besides, many of the rides have a single rider line option– a totally separate line that skips those wishing to ride right next to those in their group.
 The single rider line allows you (and sometimes even a person or two in your group) to be on the same turn of the ride, but in different rows or sections as fill-ins.
 You may even all end up on the same ride at the same time, or you may simply each ride within a turn or two of one other and be done within a few minutes of each other.
 Totally worth it, especially since during many of the rides you can't see those next to you well anyway through the ride's supports and safety features.

-The Leaky Cauldron offers traditional British food and two menus: A breakfast and a lunch and dinner menu.
+The Leaky Cauldron offers traditional British food and two menus: A breakfast menu, and a lunch and dinner menu.
 We ordered and shared the Fish & Chips and the Bangers & Mash.
 It was more than plenty of food and came out to about $10 per person.
 Adults can also order Fire Whisky here for $8.99, or fun drinks for kids and adults alike, like the Fishy Green Ale or the Tongue Tying Lemon Squash.
-Try the Butterbeer Potted Cream for dessert, if your trying to get as much Butterbeer in you as you can before leaving.
+Try the Butterbeer Potted Cream for dessert, if you are trying to get as much Butterbeer in you as you can before leaving.
 (It’s one of the SEVEN types of Butterbeer items available, more on that in a minute.)